Contact Information as an Asset

 Avoid Legal Pitfalls

 If your business relies on phone number data, having accurate numbers is the bare minimum.
-Beyond that, phone number validation services can help you gain a competitive edge by providing you with more information about the numbers in your database.
+Beyond that, phone number validation services can help you gain a competitive edge by providing more information about the numbers in your database.

-Whether you’re working in marketing, sales, customer service or another field that centers around calling, having this added information can help you approach a call with more intelligence than a simple raw number.
+Whether you’re working in marketing, sales, customer service, or another field that centers around calling, having this added information can help you approach a call with more intelligence than a simple raw number.

 The Telephone Consumer Protection Act (TCPA) governs how telemarketers can operate.
 It restricts automatic dialing and requires that callers abide by the “do-not-call” (DNC) list.
-As of 2013, businesses will also be fined for auto-dialing or auto-texting mobile phone numbers without written permission.
+As of 2013, businesses will be fined for auto-dialing or auto-texting mobile phone numbers without written permission.

-Be more confident in your data
+Be more confident in your data.

 If your business depends on phone data for daily operations, then ensuring the quality of that data should be a priority.
-You’ll be able to eliminate invalid numbers, protect yourself legally and learn more about who you’re calling before you dial.
+You’ll be able to eliminate invalid numbers, protect yourself legally, and learn more about who you’re calling before you dial.
 A phone validation service will improve your confidence in the data that fuels your business.